The Grudge (film series): Reception

+Box office

-Box officeThe Grudge was a box office success.
+The Grudge was a box office success.
 The film opened in North America on October 22, 2004, and generated $39.1 million in ticket sales in its first weekend of release.
 During the film's second week, it declined 43% with $21.8 million, becoming the first horror film to top the Halloween box office since House on Haunted Hill (1999).
 It made a total of US$110,359,362 in North America alone and $187,281,115 worldwide, far exceeding the expectations of box office analysts and Sony Pictures executives, who anticipated just $20 million.
 The company stated that the film cost less than $10 million to produce, thereby making it one of the most profitable films of the year.

 A sequel was announced the Monday after The Grudge opened in North America.
-Later titled, The Grudge 2, the film opened on October 13, 2006 in North America, to capitalize on Friday the 13th.
+Later titled, The Grudge 2, the film opened on October 13, 2006, in North America, to capitalize on Friday the 13th.
 The marketing worked, and the filmed grossed $10 million on its opening day.
 The Grudge 2 topped the North American box office with $20.8 million overall, during its opening weekend.
 This was well below what most analysts had expected, and more than 44% less than the opening of the previous film.
 However, despite failing to reach expectations, it was enough to cover its $20 million production budget.
 In total, the film had grossed $39 million in North America, the equivalent to what the first film opened with.
 Worldwide the film grossed $70,711,175.